Coin ValuesHobbies & Crafts

 How Much Is A 1974 Penny Worth Today?

-*Values are for coins in uncirculated condition unless otherwise noted.
+NOTE: The above values are for 1974 pennies in uncirculated condition, unless otherwise noted.
 Circulated 1974 pennies are worth about 2 cents each.